v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 ## Partitioning
 Fluxtion provides an automatic [partitioning function]({{site.fluxtion_src_runtime}}/partition/Partitioner.java) that can be used to query event flow, partition it and assign a new event processor instance to that flow.
-The partitioner takes a factory method to create new event processor instances and a key function to separate event flow.
+The partitioner takes a factory method to create new event processor instances and a key function to segregate event flow.

 The partitioner will create and initialise a new event processor when the key function returns a previously unseen key.